gvwilson/thirdbit/src/fiction/cloudherd/index.md

 his hand falling to his sword.

 Noxy shivered.
-"It's not supposed to be this quiet."
+"It's not usually this quiet."
 She glanced over her shoulder.
 They were only a few hundred strides from the fortress gate, but it felt like home and sunlight and safety were a world away.